googleapis/google-cloud-dotnet/CONTRIBUTING.md

 Code Layout
 ===

-The source code is divided into subdirectories based on its purpose:
+The source code is divided into two top-level directories:

-- `src`: the main API code, shipped as NuGet packages
-- `test`: tests of the code in `src`, both unit tests and integration tests
-- `snippets`: small pieces of code used to add examples to the API reference and demonstrate the functionality available.
-These are written in the form of integration tests, but are not expected to fully test the functionality of the API.
-Instead, the assertions are really present to ensure that the snippets themselves are correct.
-- `tools`: tools used within this project.
-These are not shipped externally, and not expected to be used by developers who only need to access the Google APIs covered in this repository.
+- `apis` - main code
+- `tools` - tools related to build procedures etc

+Within each directory in `apis`, there are potential several subdirectories.

+Taking an API of `Google.Foo.V1` as a sample API name, there might be:

+- `Google.Foo.V1`: The main client library code
+- `Google.Foo.V1.Tests`: Unit tests
+- `Google.Foo.V1.IntegrationTests`: Integration tests (calling the real API)
+- `Google.Foo.V1.Snippets`: Documentation snippets which are merged with the XML documentation when creating the API reference; written as integration tests
+- Other tools (e.g. for cleaning test data)

+Not all directories will be present for every API.

 Running the tests
 ---

-As noted above, both the `snippets` directory and the `test` directory contain tests, of different flavours.
+As noted above, there can be several locations for tests of different flavors.
 All tests use [xUnit.Net](http://xunit.github.io/).
 Unit tests do not require any access to Google Cloud Platform, but the integration tests and snippet tests require a Google Cloud Platform project with billing enabled.